dig-team/amie/README.md

 AMIE is a system to mine Horn rules on RDF knowledge bases.
 An RDF knowledge base is a collection of facts of the form <subject, relation, object> such as <Elvis, bornIn, Tupelo>.
 AMIE can find rules accurate rules such as locatedInCity(x, y) ^ locatedInCountry(y, z) => locatedInCountry(x, z) from large knowledge bases.
 AMIE stands for Association Rule Mining under Incomplete Evidence.

+Its latest version is AMIE 3.
+Previous version of AMIE can be downloaded [here](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/amie/)

 ## Dependencies

+* Java >= 7
+* Apache Commons >= 1.2
-Depends on javatools (https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/javatools/) and "telecom-utils".
+* [Javatools](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/javatools/) and "telecom-utils".
 Both packages can be found as maven projects here: https://github.com/lajus/amie-utils.

 ## Deployment

+* AMIE is managed with [Maven](https://maven.apache.org/)

 ## Known bug